There’s nothing like picking peach leaves in an orchard in absolute silence.

-I never explicitly thought the phrase “picture this”, or “imagine this” was an exaggeration, or metaphor, as a lot of other aphants commonly think.
+I never explicitly thought the phrase “picture this” or “imagine this” was an exaggeration or metaphor, as many other aphants commonly think.
 I always thought I was doing what other people were doing.

-I was the odd one out, with something no one has ever heard of before.
+I was the odd one out, with something no one had ever heard of before.

 I think aphantasia has also impacted the way I view relationships, too.
 Especially romantic relationships.
 I don’t feel that longing, that desire to be with another person romantically.

-I love my friends dearly, but I’ve never felt anything more to anyone else.
+I love my friends dearly, but I’ve never felt anything more for anyone else.

 So figuring out what I feel romantically towards others has been really hard.
 I still don’t know what I feel because I’ve never had a crush before.
 And I can’t actually have the ‘typical’ symptoms of being in love.